spacemeshos/testnet-guide/ffnet.md

 Use the [ffnet discord channel](https://discord.gg/KyyQKst).

 ## Major Known Issues
-- Slow transaction confirmation time - we only report the `confirmed` state but not the `approved` state, therefore it will take up from 15 to 20 minutes for transactions to get confirmed.
+- Slow transaction confirmation time.
+We only report the `confirmed` state but not the `approved` state, therefore it will take up from 15 to 20 minutes for transactions to get confirmed.
 Once we add the `approved` state, transactions should be approved in about 3 minutes.
 - Insufficient node statuses display in the smeshing tab.
-We plan to display node sync and network status in this tab so users can tell what their node is doing.
+We plan to display node sync and network status in this tab, so users can tell what their node is doing.
-- Most of the issues we have are when stopping a running node and trying to sync again.
-It tis best if you can leave the app open 24x7 on your computer and minimize app restarts.
+- Most of the issues we have occur when stopping a running node and trying to sync again.
+As such, it's best if you can leave the app open 24x7 on your computer and minimize app restarts.